 The need for loud amps isn't quite so great these days and players can get away with a cranked combo along with PA wedges.
 So the DSL and JVM amps offer valve tone that goes down below 50 watts and is altogether more portable.
 If you only need that sweet tube distortion for practice and recording then Marshall offer guitar amps that go down to 5 watts and below, get the Marshall sound down without dealing with complications caused by the amp being too loud in the room.

-To mark the 25th Anniversary of Marshall Amps back in 1987, Jim Marshall designed the Silver Jubilee amp series which quickly became a much sought-after, Limited-Edition run of classic Marshall amps.
+A series to mark the 25th Anniversary of Marshall Amps back in 1987.
+Jim Marshall designed the Silver Jubilee amp series which quickly became a much sought-after, Limited-Edition run of classic Marshall amps.
 Chrome front-plating with a silver vinyl covering gave these amps a striking stage appeal, which also helped mark Jim's 50th year in the music industry.
-In 2013, Marshall re-released these iconic amps in the form of the 2555X Amp head and 2551AV Cabinet.
+In 2013, Marshall re-released these iconic amps in the form of the 2555X Amp Head and 2551AV Cabinet.